Not our problem

 The design review means the product is accessible

-A common belief is that accessibility is solely about color contrast and text size, completely discounting assistive technology.
+A common belief is accessibility is solely about color contrast and text size, completely discounting assistive technology.

 3rd party misconceptions